-Exetel takes the crown for its NBN 100 plan, thanks to a combination of affordable pricing, reliable service and its Speed Boost feature.
-Not only did the ACCC (opens in new tab) find Exetel delivered 101.5% of advertised download speeds in its most recent report, but the My Speed Boost feature lets you boost to 250Mbps download speeds (if you have an FTTP or HFC connection), up to 5 times each month.
+Exetel is our other standout option on the NBN 100 tier, thanks to a combination of affordable pricing, reliable service and its Speed Boost feature.
+Not only did the ACCC find Exetel delivered 104.1% of advertised download speeds in its most recent report, but the My Speed Boost feature lets you boost to 250Mbps download speeds (if you have an FTTP or HFC connection), up to 5 times each month.
 If you want, you can bank these days up to a total of 30 days.
-Spintel technically charges 95 cents less each month, but we think Exetel’s Speed Boost feature is worth the extra.

 Best NBN 250 plan

 If you're serious about NBN speed, this is the plan we recommend

 Exetel | NBN 250 | Unlimited data | No lock-in contract | AU$83.95p/m (for 6 months, then AU$108.95p/m)